Resident Evil 6 (Xbox 360) Review

 3 Short Films About a Virus

-I have to give Capcom some serious credit.
-When I learned that the game’s story would be interwoven across three different campaigns and six different characters I was definitely skeptical.
-It’s a really ambitious narrative and I wasn’t sure if the developers would be able to keep all those plot strings from unraveling.
-The Resident Evil series has always had a good complicated plot and with this story’s six different perspectives I was sure that my head would be spinning as I fell into some serious plot holes.
+The Resident Evil series has always had a good, complicated plot, and with this story’s six different perspectives, I was sure that my head would be spinning as I fell into some serious plot holes.
 I assure you, this is not the case.
-The three stories in RE6 are not only exciting but they provide a layered experience.
+The three stories in Resident Evil 6 are not only exciting but they provide a layered experience.
 Each campaign reveals a little more about the overall plot while being exciting adventures in their own right.
-I was also impressed with how each of the campaigns offer a slightly different gameplay experience.
+I was also impressed with how each of the campaigns offers a slightly different gameplay experience.

-Leon’s campaign feels like an episode of 24 with a one man against the system kind of vibe.
+Leon’s campaign feels like an episode of 24 with a one-man against-the-system kind of vibe.
 Chris’s campaign provides a much more tactical combat experience.
 There’s even a good amount of bro-mance thrown in for flavour.
 Finally Jake’s campaign was different as well.
-I found his campaign to be a much more puzzle and melee combat driven experience, which was excellent because after the first two campaigns I really felt like the game need more puzzles, and it delivered.
-Despite all these plot threads hanging in the breeze Capcom has managed to provide three cohesive narrative experiences that are well paced and full of thrills.
-Resident Evil 6, if nothing else, is a thrilling adventure with great action movie type moments that I really enjoyed.
-I wouldn’t hesitate to play through the game a second time even after clocking more than 15 hours my first time through.
+I found his campaign to be a much more puzzle and melee combat-driven experience, which was excellent because after the first two campaigns, I really felt like the game needed more puzzles, and it delivered.

 Resident Evil 6 (Xbox 360) Review 6